MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps.md

 ---
-title: Working with discovered apps in Cloud App Security
+title: Working with discovered apps in Defender for Cloud Apps
-description: This article describes the process for identifying and remediating risky cloud discovery apps in Cloud App Security. ms.date: 09/25/2019 ms.topic: conceptual
+description: This article describes the process for identifying and remediating risky cloud discovery apps in Defender for Cloud Apps. ms.date: 09/25/2019 ms.topic: conceptual
 ---